ruby-hyperloop/ruby-hyperloop.io/source/get_started.html.md

 ---
 ## Getting Started

+To keep things simple, this Getting Started guide uses [Hyperloop Express](/gems/reactrb-express) which basically uses Opal to transpile Ruby code to Javascript in your browser.
+This is a good way to get you started and also a good option for a static website (like this one) but is unlikely to be used in production.
+Please see the [Installation](/installation) section for information on how to install Hyperloop in your development ecosystem.

-Let's look at a really simple example.
+Using Hyperloop Express, let's look at a really simple example.
 Create a `hello-react.html` file with the following code:

 ```html
 <!DOCTYPE html>